BIGJRA/BIGJRA.github.io/rejuv.md

 Now is a good time to change some of your options.
 I recommend doing Text Speed Max and Battle Scene Off if you want the game to go quickly.
-For a bit more challenge, you can also change the battle mode to “Set.”
+For a bit more challenge, you can also change the battle mode to "Set."
 I also recommend storing at least a few backups -- save files can get corrupted.

 Anyways, if you want to talk to the woman on the northeast pier, you can